 Maybe my being a Diamond Plus member in Royal Caribbean’s Loyalty Club helped or maybe someone was having a good day.
 What ever the reason, I was so excited to finally experience what so many cruisers rave about with this type of stateroom.

-First Impression: Lunch in Windjammer Buffet
+Lunch in Windjammer Buffet

 On my early morning train to Vancouver from Everett, WA, I had coffee and a slice of banana bread so I really didn’t need lunch.
 But I wanted to see how well Windjammer did on embarkation day.
 Only one flight up and I was there.